-The faculty is comprised of course teachers, guest teaching staff, academic assessors, and administrators.
+The yoga training faculty is comprised of course teachers, guest teaching staff, academic assessors, and administrators.
 Each member has been chosen for the role due to their experience, attitude and ability.

-Teaching is overseen and directed by Sarah O'Connor a renowned yoga teacher with over twenty years experience in teaching daily classes and workshops.
+Teaching is overseen and directed by Sarah O'Connor a renowned yoga teacher with 23 years experience in teaching daily classes and workshops.
 She is qualified as a BWY yoga teacher, and holds qualifications in Anusara yoga, Kundalini, Iyengar, Pranayama, Mantra, Mudra, and Meditation.

 For over ten years Sarah has run a specialist gentle/remedial yoga class for those recovering from long-term illness alongside a class for antenatal students.
 These have recently been handed over so that other teachers may experience the richness of teaching these disciplines.